cogini/elixir-deploy-template/README.md

 ## Set up web server

-Run these and other Ansible commands from the `ansible` dir in the project.
+Run the following Ansible commands from the `ansible` dir in the project.

 Do initial server setup: